 What is a Compostela

-Historically a Compostela certificate was a very valuable document.
+Historically a Compostela was a very valuable document.
 The so-called Cartas Probatorias (probatory letters) were gained as a means of penance.
-Returning home with a pilgrimage certificate indicated you had been relieved of your sins.
+A pilgrimage certificate on your return home relieved you of your sins.

 A document proving a virtuous life, therefore gaining you entry through the gates of heaven.
 Of course, a lucrative business of the time was producing false Compostela documents.

 How to achieve your Compostela.

-When claiming your certificate you will state your motivation for completing Camino de Santiago.
-Declaring religious or spiritual reasons you receive the Latin Certificate, your name will be written in Latin.
-When declaring for historical or cultural reasons this one is written in Spanish.
+Declaring religious or spiritual reasons you receive the Latin Certificate, and your name will be written in Latin.
+When declaring for historical or cultural reasons this certificate is written in Spanish.
 Both are a testament that you have done the Camino de Santiago.